spacecloud-io/space-docs/content/install/using-gateway-directly.md

 You can see it as a Firebase + Heroku.
 On one side, it provides **instant GraphQL APIs for any database** which can be consumed directly from your frontend.
 On the other, it provides **serverless capabilities on top of kubernetes**.
 It also has an easy to use authorization system, end to end traffic encryption and a lot more.

-To cover this entire spectrum of development (auto generated GraphQL/REST APIs) to operations (auto scaling, end to end traffic encryption, etc.), Space Cloud has two components:
+To cover this entire spectrum of development (auto-generated GraphQL/REST APIs) to operations (auto-scaling, end to end traffic encryption), Space Cloud has two components:

-- `Gateway` **(Reduces development time):** Responsible for ingress traffic and providing auto generated GraphQL/REST APIs that can be consumed by frontend directly.
+- `Gateway` **(Reduces development time):** Responsible for ingress traffic and providing auto-generated GraphQL/REST APIs that can be consumed by frontend directly.
 - `Runner` **(Automates operations):** Responsible for providing serverless capabilities, end-to-end traffic encryption, policy enforcement and other such features.

-There might be various use cases why one would want to run the `Gateway` component directly such as:
+There might be various use cases why one would want to run the `Gateway` component directly, such as:

 - You are just interested in the GraphQL/REST APIs that Space Cloud provides and don't need the serverless capabilities.
-- You already have a deployment platform in place like [Nomad](https://nomadproject.io/) or [DCOS](https://dcos.io/) that provides the features of `Runner` component and so you don't want to install it.
+- You already have a deployment platform in place like [Nomad](https://nomadproject.io/) or [DCOS](https://dcos.io/), and so you don't want the `Runner` component.

 Keeping such use cases in mind, we purposely split Space Cloud into two components.